MPLew-is/apache-config/ReadMe.markdown

 	- These files must end with `.conf` to be included in Apache's configuration

-	- You can also provide the filename to the enable command, and it will copy your files into the "available" directory for you
+	- You can also provide the filename to the enable command, and it will copy your files into the `available` directory for you

 2. Enable the file with `apache-config enable {type} {name}`